cvpaperchallenge/FashionCultureDataBase_DLoader/README.md

   * Images divided into 16 directories
   * Pascal VOC format (for person detection)
   * MS COCO format (for person detection)

+Our FCDB is also applied as a large-scale pre-training dataset for person detection.
+Please see also the document.

+[Munetaka Minoguchi, Ken Okayama, Yutaka Satoh, Hirokatsu Kataoka
+“Weakly Supervised Dataset Collection for Robust Person Detection”
+arXiv pre-print:2003.12263, 2020.][8]

 ## Citation
 If you use the dataset or codes, please cite the following: